Diageo

-Diageo plc is a British multinational alcoholic beverage company headquartered in London, England.
-It operates from 132 sites around the world and operates in nearly 180 countries.
+Diageo plc (/diˈædʒiəʊ/ dee-AJ-ee-oh) is a British multinational alcoholic beverage company headquartered in London, England.
+It operates from 110 sites in 180 countries.
 With brands such as Guinness, Johnnie Walker and Smirnoff, it is a major distributor of Scotch whisky and other spirits, with distilleries producing 40% of all Scotch whisky with over 24 brands.
 Diageo is a publicly traded company listed on both the London Stock Exchange where it is a constituent of the FTSE 100 Index, and the New York Stock Exchange as American depositary receipts.

 History

 Formation

 Diageo was formed in 1997 from the merger of Guinness plc and the hospitality and distribution conglomerate Grand Metropolitan plc.
 The company was created by executives Anthony Greener and Philip Yea at Guinness, along with George Bull and John McGrath of Grand Metropolitan.
 Shares in Diageo began trading on the London Stock Exchange on 17 December 1997.

 The name Diageo was created by branding consultancy Wolff Olins in 1997.
 It derives from the Latin word diēs, meaning "day", and the Greek root geo-, meaning "earth".